zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/Grid.md

     ?>

 ### dataBound
-Fires when the grid has received data from the data source.
+Fired when the widget is bound to data from its data source.The event handler function context (available via the this keyword) will be set to the widget instance.

 #### Returns
 `\Kendo\UI\Grid`